oxagast/Franklin/README.md

 4) Create a file called `block.lst` and fill it, line by line, with any users that abuse the bot.

-5) Edit any variables in call_gpt3.sh you need to, such as the domain name of your server where the long-text is hosted.
+5) Edit any variables in franklin.pl you need to, such as the domain name of your server where the long-text is hosted.

 6) Finally, test it by calling with Franklin: say hi! in chat.